HL7/fhir-shorthand/input/pagecontent/overview.md

 In this introduction, we presented an overview of FSH.
 Not all features were covered.
 A complete accounting of the language is found in the [FSH Language Reference](reference.html).

-While this version of FSH has been shown capable of producing complex IGs, future versions may introduce additional features.
+While this version of FSH is capable of producing complex IGs, future versions may introduce additional features.
 Feature suggestions are welcome, and can be made [in the HL7 Jira](https://jira.hl7.org/browse/FHIR-27321?jql=project%3D%22FHIR%22%20AND%20Specification%20%3D%20%22Shorthand%20(FHIR)%20%5BFHIR-shorthand%5D%22%20).

 > **Note:** When filing issues, use project="FHIR" AND Specification = "Shorthand (FHIR) [FHIR-shorthand]".

 Some of the features for FSH under consideration include (in no particular order):

 * **Slicing Support:** Currently, slicing requires the user to specify discriminator type, path, and slicing rules.
-It is anticipated that a future version of SUSHI will handle most slicing situations without explicit declarations by the user.
-To enable this, FSH can define logic that can be used to infer slicing discriminators based on the nature of the slices.
+A future version of SUSHI may handle slicing situations without explicit declarations by the user.
+However, common slicing patterns now can be captured in RuleSets, relieving the need for this feature.

 * **Multiple Language Support:** At present, FSH supports only one language at a time (it can be any language).
 In the future, FSH and SUSHI may introduce mechanisms for generating the same IG in multiple languages.